bradgarropy/bradgarropy.com/content/posts/css-modules-to-tailwind.md

 ## 🧶 wrap up

 Overall I'm very happy with my migration to [Tailwind][tailwind].
 It took longer than expected, and rewriting everything from scratch would have probably been quicker, but I liked perspective it gave me.
-Tailwind has a great developer experience, it improved performance on my site, and gives me a great base to start styling from.
+Tailwind has a great developer experience, it improved performance on my site, and gives me a great base to start styling with.

 [http-requests]: https://res.cloudinary.com/bradgarropy/image/upload/f_auto,q_auto/bradgarropy.com/posts/http-requests.png
 [page-load-data]: https://res.cloudinary.com/bradgarropy/image/upload/f_auto,q_auto/bradgarropy.com/posts/page-load-data.png